Masahiro-Ren/a64fx_triad_cpp/README.md

  stream triad implemented in cpp

 # notes
-1. Using `-Krestp=all` or `-Krestp=arg` option make compiler consider pointers are decorated with "restrict" as in C99.
+1. Using `-Krestp=all` or `-Krestp=arg` option to make compiler consider pointers are decorated with "restrict" as in C99.
 Otherwise the compiler cannot apply vectorization and `zfill` to the kernel.
 2. Without `zfill`, the kernel can only achieve 620 GB/s Best rate.
 3. Some Fujitsu environment variables should also be exported as shown in job.sh
 # result